arnabganguly/llap-hdinsight/HiveLLAP2.md

 6. Select the upload from local Radio button and choose the zomato.csv file that you downloaded earlier.

-7. Study the *Table Preview* and *Columns* sections to validate that the Hive table being created is correct in all aspects.
+7. Study the **Table Preview** and **Columns** sections to validate that the Hive table being created is correct in all aspects.

-8. Scroll all the way down to
+8. Scroll all the way down and click on **Create Table** to create the hive table in the *restaurants* database.

+9. Repeat steps 3 to 8 uppload the